 Losses on a Bank Deposit

-If you lost money because your bank became insolvent, your loss might be either a casualty loss or an ordinary loss if you lost money prior to TCJA reforms.
-You might be able to claim a casualty loss if your deposit was with a bank, savings and loan association, credit union, or other financial institution that was a federally insured.
+Depending on the circumstances, your loss might have been either a casualty loss or an ordinary loss if you lost money prior to TCJA reforms.
+You might be able to claim a casualty loss if your deposit were with a bank, savings and loan association, credit union, or other federally insured financial institution.

-If your deposit was not federally insured, you have an ordinary loss and this would be reported somewhat differently on your tax return.
+You have an ordinary loss if your deposit was not federally insured, and this would be reported somewhat differently on your tax return.
 You would still have to itemize to claim it, but it would be a miscellaneous itemized deduction, not a casualty and theft loss.
 The TCJA eliminates miscellaneous itemized deductions from 2018 through 2025.

 Calculating the Casualty Loss Deduction

 Let's say that John suffered two losses in a year before TCJA changes took effect.
-His uninsured laptop computer was stolen and later an earthquake caused damage to his home.
-Each event is subject to a separate $100 limitation.
-If his stolen laptop was worth $1,500, we would have a loss of $1,400 after allowing for the $100 per loss threshold.
+His uninsured laptop computer was stolen, and an earthquake later caused damage to his home.
+Each event is separately subject to a $100 exclusion.

 - Event 1: Stolen computer ($1,500 - $100) = $1,400